The Episcopal Church, the Anglican tradition, and Resources

 March 1, 2019

-The Episcopal Church at Yale (ECY) is a community of extravagant welcome and full inclusion of all of God’s children, including individuals who identify as GLBTQ (gay, lesbian, bisexual, transgender, queer or questioning).
-We are aware of the trauma which GLBTQ persons have experienced and continue to experience at the hands of various religious denominations and organizations, and seek to be agents of healing, justice and reconciliation.
+The Episcopal Church at Yale (ECY) is a community of extravagant welcome and full inclusion of all of God’s children, including individuals who identify as LGBTQ (lesbian, gay bisexual, transgender, queer or questioning).
+We are aware of the trauma which LGBTQ persons have experienced and continue to experience at the hands of various religious denominations and organizations, and seek to be agents of healing, justice and reconciliation.
 We are part of The Episcopal Church (TEC) which consists of 100 dioceses in the United States proper, 11 dioceses in other countries or outlying U.S. territories, and the Convocation of Episcopal Churches in Europe.
 Following are some historical highlights of Episcopal Church action:

 1976: The Episcopal Church declares that “homosexual persons are children of God who have a full and equal claim with all other persons upon the love, acceptance, and pastoral concern and care of the Church.”